Tezsure/OrO/README.md

 1. To run OrO node and to consume data from Oro Node using a client contract you have to deploy OrO Contract.
 2. Once your OrO contract is deployed, you can feed data points using OrO Node provided by tezsure.
 3. Once the OrO node is successfully running, anyone can with a client contract can consume relevant data from OrO contract.
 4. A client contract should have **'recieveDataFromOrO'** entrypoint to receive data from OrO contract.
 OrO contract sends three integer parameters namely temperature, pressure and humidity.
 A client contract can have another entry point to fetch data from OrO contract.
-A sample client contract is under **client-contract** folder.
+A sample client contract is under **[client-contract][client-contract]** folder.
 5. While deploying client contract make sure you have given correct OrO contract’s address and provide your client some tezzie which can be used to pay to OrO contract as fee.
 Default fee is set to 3000 tezzie in OrO contract.
 6. Test the client contract by sending the requesting your entrypoint to fetch data from OrO contract.